 System Monitoring, Reporting & Tools

-System monitoring should be performed using VA’s enterprising monitoring suite.
-Probes should be established for operating system CPU, memory, disk space, and the Tomcat and MySQL processes.
+System monitoring should be performed and managed by the AITC staff assigned to the IRDS system.
+System monitoring tools should be established for operating system CPU, memory, disk space, and the IIS and SQL Server processes.

 Availability Monitoring

-The application’s availability should be assessed via probing the /status controller on a regular basis; e.g., every 10 minutes.
-This keeps the Java VM warm and allows the monitoring tool to test the status of system components such as the database and VistA connectivity.
+The IRDS availability monitoring requirements will be determined by the AITC staff assigned to the IRDS system.
+The main components that will be monitored are the web-based Dashboard application (IIS), database (SQL Server), and CDW connectivity.